msenart/stylized-animation/README.md

 - F1 : toggle camera moving with mouse
 - F2 : reload shaders
 - F3 : toggle animation
+- F4 : hide/display ui windows

+You can click on a mesh to display details about it, and change shaders or animation.

 ## Explaination on the project for developpers